evawf/Travel-App/README.md

 - run `<npm install>` in the terminal to install all required dependencies
 - Input your API keys in .env
 - run `<npm run start>`

-## Deployed in Heroku
-Click here to view app.